Director and Distinguished Professor

 Machine Learning, Logic Design, Fuzzy Systems, Neural Networks, Computational Intelligence, Cognitive Neuroscience

 Positions: Postdoctoral Research Fellow, School of Computer Science

-I am working as Australian Research Council Postdoctoral Research Fellow (PDF) at Australian Artificial Intelligence Institute in University of Technology Sydney (UTS).
-I have completed Ph.D. degree in Computer Science in May 2019 from UTS, Australia.
-Before my doctorate, I received the M.S. degree in Software Systems in 2013 from Birla Institute of Technology and Science Pilani, India, and B.Sc. degree in mathematics in 2007 from Chhatrapati Shahu Ji Maharaj University, India.
+Dr. Avinash K Singh is working as an Australian Research Council Postdoctoral Research Fellow (PDF) at Australian Artificial Intelligence Institute in University of Technology Sydney (UTS), Australia.
+Dr. Avinash K Singh has completed Ph.D. in Computer Science in May 2019 from University of Technology Sydney (UTS), Australia.
+Before his doctorate, he received his M.S. degree in Software Systems in 2013 from Birla Institute of Technology and Science, Pilani, India, and B.Sc. degree in Mathematics in 2007 from Chhatrapati Shahu Ji Maharaj University, India.

 Position: Ph.D., Postdoc Fellow